Increasing competitiveness in key sectors could help Ukraine attract foreign investment, boost job creation and improve long-term growth prospects.

 The Project was launched in 2009 to support the government in designing reforms, to strengthen Ukraine's economic development in prioritised sectors.

 Key objectives include:

-- Supporting Ukraine’s competitiveness by enhancing the country’s business climate at the sectoral level;
+- Strengthening Ukraine’s competitiveness by enhancing the country’s business climate at the sectoral level;

 - Developing sector-specific recommendations to help unlock the competitiveness of high-potential sectors and attract further FDI;